 Think you know everything about Tynker Code Blocks?

-You’ll often have to rearrange code and experiment with the sequence of your code.
+With block based coding, you’ll often have to rearrange code and experiment with the sequence of your code.
 Tynker code blocks have “handles” on their left and right side that make moving blocks easy.

 If you drag a block from the left side, you’ll grab the whole code stack below.